peastman/sso/README.md

 - A looped version that adds a gradual decay and gentle modulation.
 This tries to give a more natural sound than the simple looped version, but still not place a strict limit on how long notes can be held.

-There are two different solo violin instruments.
-One has the standard three versions listed above.
+There are two different solo violin instruments, and likewise two different solo flutes.
+In each case, one of the two instruments has the standard three versions listed above.
 The other has many more articulations, but does not offer a looped version.
 The sustained notes are held long enough that the lack of looping is usually not a problem.

+Many instruments are provided in separate "notation" and "performance" versions.
+They differ in how they are controlled.

+- Notation instruments use a control system convenient for use in notation programs.
+  - All instruments use velocity to set the volume.
-Marcato articulations use the mod wheel (MIDI control channel 1) to adjust the strength of the initial attack.
+  - Marcato articulations use the mod wheel (MIDI control channel 1) to adjust the strength of the initial attack.
 This lets you smoothly blend between a gentle sustain and a strong marcato.
+- Performance instruments are better for use in live performance.
+  - Long articulations use the mod wheel (MIDI control channel 1) to set the volume.
+This allows you to continuously shape each note.
+  - Marcato articulations use the mod wheel to set the overall volume and velocity to control the strength of the initial attack.
+  - Short articulations use velocity to set the volume.

 Technical Details
 -----------------